dragonfly-science/dragonfly-website/content/what-we-do.md

 toolsTitle: We love good tools
 toolsIntro: >
   These are our favourites – open source, refined, trusted.
 With them at our fingertips, we can do magic with data.
 toolsDetails: >
   Within out team we have expertise will all these data science and analysis tools.
   <br>
   Would your project benefit from our skills?
+toolsCTADescriptor: >
-toolsCTADescriptor: How about a chat over coffee to find out...
+  How about a chat over coffee to find out?
 toolsCTALink: "#contact"
 toolsCTAButton: contact us
 ---